-It’s a very simple to arrive to the Wendake community in one of two ways:
+It's very simple to arrive at the Wendake community in one of two ways:

-- Take public transportation: there is a shuttle bus that transports visitors between the city and Wendake between June to October.
+- Take public transportation: a shuttle bus transports visitors between the city and Wendake between June and October.
 There are four different times it leaves and returns per day.
 It leaves from the Quebec Tourism Office, located at 12 rue Sainte-Anne, Québec and arrives at Hôtel-Musée Premières Nations or vice versa.

-It could be as affordable as $125 a night to stay here or you can choose from a variety of package options on their site.
-They have beautiful rooms with Indigenous art throughout the lobby, hallways and rooms.
-I treasured learning about an Indigenous artist named Norval Morrisseau (also known as Copper Thunderbird) who lived from 1932 to 2007.
-This “Picasso of the North”, as he was sometimes called, has two thick-lined, black and white paintings are prominently displayed on your immediate right when you walk into the hotel.
+I treasured learning about an Indigenous artist named Norval Morrisseau (also known as Copper Thunderbird), who lived from 1932 to 2007.
+As he was sometimes called, this “Picasso of the North” has two thick-lined, black-and-white paintings prominently displayed on your immediate right when you walk into the hotel.

 This Wendake hotel has a beautiful spa too!
 They offer day passes and treatments, such as facials and massages.

-There’s no shortage of things to do here!
-Here’s a few great ideas, all within walking distance of the hotel:
+There's no shortage of things to do here!
+Here are a few great ideas, all within walking distance of the hotel:

 Visit the Huron-Wendat Museum

-Starting here will give you historical background into the area and community you’re visiting.
-I was incredibly interested in the artifacts there and the regalia and jewelry the Indigenous people have worn throughout the years.
-There’s a fantastic timeline of the Indigenous First Nations in relation to the area inside the museum as well.
+Starting here will give you historical background into the area and community you're visiting.
+I was incredibly interested in the artifacts and the regalia and jewelry the Indigenous people have worn.
+There's a fantastic timeline of the Indigenous First Nations in relation to the area inside the museum as well.